-If we pretend that it’s a foregone conclusion, an incontrovertible fact, a truth so obvious it would be absurd to question it — let alone challenge or (heaven forbid!) reject it — then we’re being dishonest, passing off blind belief as if it were well-established truth, just like cultists do.
+If we pretend that the virtues of authority are a foregone conclusion, an incontrovertible fact, a truth so obvious it would be absurd to question it — let alone challenge or (heaven forbid!) reject it — then we’re being dishonest, passing off blind belief as if it were well-established truth, just like cultists do.

-You can’t very well discover that an idea is wrong if you begin by “knowing” it’s right and then doubt all information to the contrary merely because it contradicts what you “know”.
+You can’t very well discover that an idea is wrong if you begin by ‘knowing’ it’s right and then doubt all information to the contrary merely because it contradicts what you ‘know’.
 You can’t see the pile of bullshit in front of you when your lenses are smeared with it.
 You have no good reason to be sure an idea is right if you’ve no more than assumed it’s right.
 If you refuse to consider the possibility it’s a bad assumption, your confidence is a bias, the result of credulity or even gullibility, not a well-developed product of smart, honest, critical thinking.

 If authority is all that and God is all that, they shouldn’t need defenders, especially not blind-believing ones.

-If you’ve never honestly, seriously considered the possibility that authority is bullshit — not just some kinds of authority, not just when it’s abused, but the very principle, the core idea of authority — then you have no business swearing to God that at least some kind of authority is real, true, needed and good, because you’ve done little to nothing to honestly check if you’re wrong about that.
+If you’ve never honestly, seriously considered the possibility that authority is bullshit — not just some kinds of authority, not just when it’s abused, but the very principle, the core idea of authority — then you have no business swearing to God that at least some kind of authority is real, true, needed, and good, because you’ve done little to nothing to honestly check if you’re wrong about it.

 It’s no wonder we became true believers in our respective cults of authority.
-We were brainwashed to become exactly that — but understanding why and how we got here doesn’t vindicate the awful place where we ended up, and it’s no excuse to stay here, stuck.
+We were brainwashed to become exactly that.
+Understanding why and how we got here, though, doesn’t vindicate the awful place we’ve ended up in, and there’s no excuse to stay here, stuck.

-I could say it another way: You have no more business swearing that authority is real, true, needed and good than any true-believer cultist has to swear to God that his most cherished belief is real, true, needed and good.
-Neither of you have done the homework that might possibly show your claim is more than just magical thinking — that is, it would if you actually did the homework, which you have not done — so you have absolutely no reason to think that doing the homework will definitely show your claim is more than just magical thinking.
+I could say it another way: You have no more business swearing that authority is real, true, needed, and good than true-believer cultists have to swear to God that their most cherished beliefs are real, true, needed, and good.
+Neither you nor they have done the homework that might possibly show your claims are more than just magical thinking.
+Doing the homework might show that there’s more to your claims than magical thinking, if you’d done it, which you have not done — so right now you don’t even have a solid reason to think that doing the homework would show your claim is more than just magical thinking.
 ‘Might’ is not ‘would’, after all.

 Our thinking on authority, our beliefs about it, and our faith in it are rank with cultism.